JCurley10/Jeopardy_nlp/README.md

 ## Key Terms

-- **Clue**: What I will be calling a category-question-answer combination, which is one instance or observation.
+- **Clue**: What I will be calling a question-answer combination.
+A single clue instance can be considered as a text document
 - **J-Category**: The "Jeopardy!" defined category.
 In the image above, 'EDIBLE RHYME TIME', 'BOOKS IN GERMAN', etc are the J-Categories of one round
-- **Answer**: The clue read by the host and shown on the screen
+- **Answer**: A description of  is read by the host and shown on the screen.
-- **Question**: The response to the clue, and it must be in the form of a question like "What is..."
+- **Question**: The response to the answer given by the host, and it must be in the form of a question like "What is..."
-- **Meta-category**: An overarching topic that can describe each clue's context.
-For example, the J-Category "EDIBLE RHYME TIME" seen above might belong to the meta-category "Literature" or "Food".
-In data-science, we can also think of a meta-category as a *latent topic*
+- **Meta-category**: An overarching topic that can describe each clue's context, also referred to as a **hidden theme**.
+For example, the J-Category "EDIBLE RHYME TIME" seen above might belong to potential meta-categories "Literature" and "Food".
+In data-science, we can also think of a meta-category as a **latent topic**

 ## Motivation

 The J-Categories in each episode fall under greater themes like pop-culture, history, and literature.
 But, with 13 J-Categories per episode, and over 8,000 episodes, there can't be *that* many truly unique topics!

-Previous contestants and avid fans like myself have intuitions about which themes or topics you should study up if you want to participate at home, or to be a real contestant on the show.
-For example many "Jeopardy!" fans will say that you need to know about the US presidents, world geography, literature, state capitals, and names of celebrities.

 It is straightforward to identify the most common words or categories that have appeared in the show, but that is not enough information for focused study.
 Instead, I seek to identify the different *meta-categories* that describe groups of similar categories.
 Within these groupings, I also seek to idenfity which words are most important in order for a contestant to focus their study.

 ## The Data
 The original dataset is a .tsv file, downloaded from [Kaggle](https://www.kaggle.com/prondeau/350000-jeopardy-questions) and has 349,641 rows and 9 columns.
-Each row contains the information pertaining to a single clue over 35 seasons of "Jeopardy!", from 9/10/1984 to 7/26/2019.
-They dataset contains information in the 'notes' about whether it was an special tournament or a regular episode.
+Each row contains the information pertaining to a single clue per episode over 35 seasons of "Jeopardy!", from 9/10/1984 to 7/26/2019.
+The dataset contains information in the 'notes' about whether it was an special tournament or a regular episode.

-#### The original raw dataset, read in to a Pandas DataFrame:
+#### The Original, Raw Dataset
 |Round|Value|Daily Double|J-Category    |Answer                                                   |Question    |Air Date|
 |-----|-----|------------|--------------|---------------------------------------------------------|------------|--------|
 |1    |100  |no          |LAKES & RIVERS|River mentioned most often in the Bible                  |the Jordan  |9/10/84 |
 |1    |200  |no          |LAKES & RIVERS|Scottish word for lake                                   |loch        |9/10/84 |
 |1    |400  |no          |LAKES & RIVERS|American river only 33 miles shorter than the Mississippi|the Missouri|9/10/84 |

 <sub>table1</sub>

 #### The Dataset Used for This Project
+The episodes considered in this analysis only consider the episode that are not special tournamnets (I refer to these to as "Regular Episodes").
+There are 278,730 total episodes included in this dataset.

 |    |   Round |   Value | Daily Double   | J-Category    | Answer                                                    | Question     | Air Date   | Question and Answer                                                    | Clue Difficulty   |
 |---:|--------:|--------:|:---------------|:--------------|:----------------------------------------------------------|:-------------|:-----------|:-----------------------------------------------------------------------|:------------------|